Careers

 Competencies:

-• Mission Driven: Focuses on needs and aspirations of the community by telling the “United Way story” to help others understand the importance of volunteer, advocate, and give.
+• Mission Driven: Focuses on needs and aspirations of the community by telling the “United Way story” to help others understand the importance of volunteering, advocating, and giving.

-• Relationship Management: Builds relationships internally and externally through communication efforts with external funders, corporate partners, individual donors, community members, and organizational stakeholders in efforts to generate enthusiasm of UWGN’s work; demonstrates credibility in all interactions; and demonstrates the ability to effectively build a network of contacts by understanding what motivates individuals and organizations to grow and sustain funding.
+• Relationship Management: Builds relationships with all external funders, corporate partners, individual donors, community members, and organization stakeholders in efforts to grow and sustain funding; demonstrates credibility in all interactions and demonstrates the ability to effectively build a network of contacts.

 Environmental Conditions and Physical Demands:

-• Employee must occasionally lift and/or move up to 40 pounds.
-The employee is required to stand, walk, climb, and balance.
+• Employee must occasionally lift and/or move up to 10 pounds.
+The employee is required to stand, walk, climb and balance.

 • Well-lighted, heated, and/or air-conditioned indoor office setting with adequate ventilation.